xma711/notebook/machine_learning/pca/README.md

 One good reference: https://georgemdallas.wordpress.com/2013/10/30/principal-component-analysis-4-dummies-eigenvectors-eigenvalues-and-dimension-reduction/

-how to get principle component -> they are the eigenvectors of the covariance matrix of xi!!!
+how to get principle component -> they are the eigenvectors of the covariance matrix of xi!
 ----------------------------

 Given a set of data xi, each xi is a vector with m variables